MichaelMurawski/Showcase/README.md

 Since I am a self-starter and I don't have a computer science background, the code works, but is usually not the most efficient

 Within the next 3 months, I will also add extensive explanations for the code.
-The same also applies for translation of old assignments and code German language into English.
+The same also applies for translation of old assignments and code from German language into English.

 Topics my code will cover:
 #Operational tools